 • Materialize implements an "always-ready" performance model optimized for operational workloads.
 Query results are continuously maintained and immediately available, with single-digit millisecondresponse times for materialized views regardless of data volume.
 Materialize’s performance depends on data change volume, not total data size, and it is designed to handle LLM-scale workloads — massive query volumes from AI agents and automated systems

 • RisingWave implements a performance model focused on high-throughput ingestion, optimized for processing millions of events per second.
-RisingWave is designed for resource efficiency and cost-effective processing of large event volumes, so its performance characteristics are tuned for efficient continuous data processing rather than lowest possible latency.
+RisingWave is designed for resource-efficient continuous processing, even when that requires relaxing atomicity or temporal guarantees.

 Enterprise readiness and operational maturity

 RisingWave was one of the first simplified streaming solutions to market.
-With both open-source and cloud solutions available, it’s easy to get started quickly and enjoy relative success with the platform.
+With both open-source and cloud solutions available, it’s easy to get started quickly for streaming analytics workloads.

 Materialize provides enterprise-grade production and operational capabilities, including advanced monitoring (with comprehensive observability tools and freshness dashboards) and enterprise security features like role-based access control.